tw-studio/nextkey-aws-starter/README.md

     3. A **domain name** purchased in or imported into Amazon Route 53
     4. A Route 53 **Hosted Zone** created for domain name
     5.  **Connection to GitHub** account/repo created in AWS Dev Tools
     6. (Optional) **HTTPS certificate** created or imported in AWS Certificate Manager (Not recommended: only use when load balancer is needed.
-Requires uncommenting code in `cdk/my-app-cdk/my-app-cdk-stack.ts`.
+Requires uncommenting code in *cdk/my-app-cdk/my-app-cdk-stack.ts*.
 Adds additional cost after AWS Free Tier.)
-5. Set the proper values for these in `cdk/my-app-cdk/.env/.secrets.js`
+5. Set the proper values for these in *cdk/my-app-cdk/.env/.secrets.js*
 6. To serve your web app using free, properly signed **HTTPS** encryption:
-    1. Navigate to `cdk/create-certs-cdk/`
+    1. Navigate to *cdk/create-certs-cdk/*
-    2. Set the required `CDK_CERT_` values in `.env/.secrets.js`
+    2. Set the required `CDK_CERT_` values in *.env/.secrets.js*
-    3. Decide to store values in **SSM Parameter Store** or to hardcode them in a file, then follow the instructions accordingly in `user-data/run-certbot.sh`
+    3. Decide to store values in **SSM Parameter Store** or to hardcode them in a file, then follow the instructions accordingly in *user-data/run-certbot.sh*
     4. Run `pnpm cdk:full` and follow any instructions
     5.  (optional) After the stack is successfully created, wait two minutes then check the S3 console to confirm the creation and upload of TLS certificate files.
     6. When successfully complete:
         1.  **Destroy** the stack
-        2. Set `useHttpsFromS3` to `'1'` in `cdk/my-app-cdk/.env/.secrets.js` and in `.env/.secrets.js`
+        2. Set `useHttpsFromS3` to `'1'` in *cdk/my-app-cdk/.env/.secrets.js* and in *.env/.secrets.js*
+    7.  (future) To refresh the TLS certificate files before their **3 month expiry period**, follow the instructions in *cdk/create-certs-cdk/README.md*
-7. Optionally change any project secret defaults in `.env/.secrets.js`
+7. Optionally change any project secret defaults in *.env/.secrets.js*
-8. Put all project secrets prefixed with `jwt`, `secret`, or `dbProd` in your AWS SSM Parameter Store per the steps in `.env/.secrets.js`.
+8. Put all project secrets prefixed with `jwt`, `secret`, or `dbProd` in your AWS SSM Parameter Store per the steps in *.env/.secrets.js*.
 For example:

     ```sh
     $ aws ssm put-parameter \